|Adolf Hitler giving a speech|

 What isn't as well known is that Himmler had been cautiously looking to make a deal for over a year at that time.
 By early 1944, the writing was on the wall, with the Germans being pushed back steadily in the Ukraine to pre-war Polish territory.
 Invasion of France by the Allies was a foregone conclusion, the only questions were when and on what beaches.
 The only thing standing in the way of a peace deal was Hitler, so Himmler tried to go around him.

 In March 1944, in order to assert complete control over one of his dwindling number of allies, Hitler had sent his troops to invade Hungary ("Operation Margarethe").
 While of no effect on the overall military situation, this invasion had a very big effect on the country's large Jewish population.
 Hitler had been able to give Himmler a free hand to exterminate the Jews and other undesirables within Greater Germany and the occupied areas of Europe such as Poland and the western Soviet Union, but he had been stymied within the territory of his allies by those countries' leaders (Admiral Horthy, Mussolini, Mannerheim etc.) who did not share Hitler's viral brand of anti-Semitism.
 That obstacle disappeared when Hitler actually invaded, as he did in northern Italy, unoccupied France and Hungary.

 So, the Hungarian Jews now were at great risk.
-The Nazis didn't waste time: once they had their men in place, they started compiling lists of Hungarians with whom to load the trains to Auschwitz.
+The Germans didn't waste time: once they had their men in place, they started compiling lists of Hungarians with whom to load the trains to Auschwitz.